pramindanata/architecture-katas/kata/santa-workshop/adr/07-retrieve-coordinate-from-an-address.md

 ### Positive

-- Google Maps API offer more complete addresses.
+- Google Maps API has more address dataset so it maximizes the accuracy of address location & reduce not found address.

 ### Negative

+- Higher cost to call the API.
+- Low RPS to fetch the address coordinate.
+- Some restriction in storing the API result.

 ## Reference